 Use QA URLs in Adobe Target to perform easy end-to-end activity QA with preview links that never change, optional audience targeting, and QA reporting that stays segmented from live activity data.

 Links to share with team members that never change or require regeneration, regardless of updates made to the experiences or activities.
-This lets you fully test your activities across the entire user journey.
+This feature lets you fully test your activities across the entire user journey.

 Audience conditions optionally respected so marketers can test targeting criteria or ignore targeting criteria to QA the appearance of experiences without having to meet the audience conditions.